 25 (1) The president, vice president, secretary, treasurer and one or more other persons are the directors of the society.

-(2) The number of directors must be 5 or a greater number determined from time to time at a general meeting.
+(2) The number of directors will normally be 5 or a greater number determined from time to time at a general meeting.

+(3) In the event that there are not 5 members willing to stand for election as a director, the society may operate with a minimum of 3 directors; the president, vice president and secretary /treasurer.

 26 (1) The directors must retire from office at each annual general meeting when their successors are elected.